tezosweb/wiki.tezos.com/docs/learn/governance/intro.md

 ### How Does It Work? <a id="how"></a>

 The self-amendment process is split into 5 periods: Proposal Period, Exploration Vote Period, Cooldown Period, Promotion Vote Period, and Adoption Period.
-Each of these five periods lasts five baking cycles \(i.e.  20,480 blocks or roughly 14 days, 5 hours\), comprising roughly 2 months and 10 days.
+Each of these periods lasts five baking cycles \(i.e. 40,960 blocks at 30 second intervals or roughly 14 days, 5 hours\), comprising roughly 2 months and 10 days.

 Should there be any failure to proceed for a period, the whole process reverts to the Proposal Period, effectively restarting the whole process.